 - Training for Planning Officials

 The landscape of planning in the Atlanta region has changed in recent years.
 State planning standards have been amended, the economy is growing again, and communities are facing tough decisions on how and where they will grow.
 This course provides citizen planners and community leaders with the technical knowledge and leadership skills necessary to successfully plan vibrant communities.
 The course consists of three parts on three separate days.
-Complete information and upcoming courses…
+See complete information and upcoming courses.

 - Leadership Involvement Networking Knowledge (LINK)